 Starr, Frederick, Jr. (1826-1867), Papers, 1850-1863, (C2073)

 Starr was a colonizationist, free soiler, and Presbyterian clergyman in Weston, MO, 1852-1855.
-Correspondence, broadsides, pamphlets, and clippings on settlement of the Kansas-Nebraska Territories, border conflicts, abolitionism vs. slavery, local politics, Indian affairs, public land sales, claims, and prices, popular sovereignty, squatters' rights, and religion on the frontier.
+The collection contains correspondence, broadsides, pamphlets, and clippings on settlement of the Kansas-Nebraska Territories, border conflicts, abolitionism vs. slavery, local politics, Indian affairs, public land sales, claims, and prices, popular sovereignty, squatters’ rights, and religion on the frontier.

 Sterett, Smith A. ( -1887), Papers, 1861-1899, (C2074)

+The papers of Smith A. Sterett contain letters from business associates, friends, and family; business papers; Sterett's Confederate Army discharge; and an elementary spelling book.
 Sterett was a Montana Territory prospector, Helena, MT, merchant, and Nevada, MO, hardware merchant.
-Collection includes letters from business associates, friends, and family; business papers; Sterett's Confederate Army discharge; and an elementary spelling book.